techidaily/site-win11-tips/source/_posts/instructingdarkmodeonwindowsnotepad.md

 ## How to Enable Dark Mode in Notepad on Windows 10

- If you're unsure about this feature, read our guide on[what dark mode really is and how it works](https://www.makeuseof.com/what-is-dark-mode-and-how-does-it-work/) before we get into the nitty gritty of enabling it.
+ If you're unsure about this feature, read our guide on [what dark mode really is and how it works](https://www.makeuseof.com/what-is-dark-mode-and-how-does-it-work/) before we get into the nitty gritty of enabling it.

  The simplest way of enabling dark mode in Notepad on Windows 10 is by modifying the Ease of Access settings in the Settings app.
 If you do not wish to enable that feature, then you can download a similar third-party application using the Microsoft Store.